youldash/iOS/Day 2/README.md

 @end
 ```

 * Your class interface is now ready for a proper implementation!
-Add the following stub implementation that defines the scope and behavior of the accessible properties for the `GRMultidimensionalArray` class:
+Add the following stub implementation that defines the scope and behavior of the accessible properties of the `GRMultidimensionalArray` class:

 ``` Objective-C
 #pragma mark -